Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Additional Security Features
 Players that have no pilot ID (empty or whitespace) or that share an account with others, will not be able to join your DCS server.
-This is not configurable, it's a general rule (and a good one in my eyes).
+This is not configurable, it's a general rule (and a good one in my eyes).<br>
+Besides that, people that try to join from the very same IP that a banned user has used before will be rejected also (ban-avoidance).
+You get a message in the discord admin-channel about it.

 ### Setup Multiple Servers on a Single Host
 To run multiple DCS servers under control of DCSServerBot you just have to make sure that you configure different